snotskie/ttrpg/site/src/characters.md

 **Blessed by Circumstance:** During a roll involving three or more characters, you may swap the results of two characters’ rolls.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.

-**Blessed by Responsiveness:** During an Endeavor involving three or more characters, when attempting to take the focus, you may reduce the result of your own roll to $0$.
+**Blessed by Responsiveness:** During an Endeavor involving three or more characters, when determining the Focal Action, you may reduce the result of your own roll to $0$.
 Then this ability cannot be activated again until you spend ② to recharge it.

 **Blessed by Family:** You may attack recklessly, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.
 Then this ability cannot be activated again until you spend ④ to recharge it.